mzandinia/sample-project-on-AWS/README.md

 - An AWS account with appropriate permissions to create resources such as VPC, EC2 instances, and security groups.
 - Terraform installed on your local machine.
 [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
 - AWS CLI installed and configured on your local machine.
 [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-- Your AWS credentials, including your Access Key and Secret Access Key, configured for use with the AWS CLI or Terraform.
-These credentials should be associated with a user that has the necessary permissions to deploy and manage the AWS resources.
+- Your AWS credentials, including your Access Key and Secret Access Key, are configured for use with the AWS CLI or Terraform.
+These credentials should be associated with a user who has the necessary permissions to deploy and manage the AWS resources.
 To set up your AWS credentials:

     1. Log in to the AWS Management Console.